kalex19/ThesisCodingChallenge/README.md

 ## Successes

 The mock is very close to the comp.
-The color are correct and close attention was paid to the details such as capitalization and positioning.
+The colors are correct and close attention was paid to the details such as capitalization and positioning.

 ## Challenges

 Libraries and frameworks were not allowed so finding the correct social media icons was a challenge.
-The shadows on the buttons is off as well.
+The shadows on the buttons are off as well.

 ## My Favorite Part